Information and guidelines for a smooth workflow

 Materials used from catalogs provided by Dynfos standard have L1 set as reference edge.
 Cabinets from one of these catalogs are modelled in the way that edge L1 is the front of the panel.
 By default this side has edgebanding applied and acts as CNC Reference.

-– Para-Flex handles a maximum of 4 sides per panel, control of more sides will be added in the future.
-If this is desired at this moment, please contact us.
+Para-Flex can operate up to 4 sides per panel.
+Controll over more sides will be added in the future.
+If this is already a desired option for you, please contact us.

 Extrude direction arrow

-As mentioned the extrusion arrow determines the origin of parts.
-The direction of this pointer affects a number of things, like changing thickness and the boards bottom or top side.
+As mentioned in the item Origin and labeling of edges above, the extrusion arrow determines the origin of parts.
+The direction of this pointer affects a number of things, for instance changing the thickness and the boards bottom or top side.

 Material thickness